sebastianbergmann/phpunit/SECURITY.md

 ### Not in scope

-I treat vulnerabilities as regular bugs.
-They are not prioritized ahead of other work.
-They are fixed when I have the time to fix them.

-In addition, the following classes of issue are explicitly not in scope.
+The following classes of issue are explicitly not in scope.

 #### CI/CD Pipelines